russell-archer/DarkModeDemo-UIKit/README.md

 ___

-# Practice: Updating Writerly
+# Practice: Updating an existing App Store app
-I recently finished updating one of my App Store apps (Writerly [https://apps.apple.com/app/writerly/id1143101981?ls=1]) for iOS 13 and dark mode.
+I recently finished updating one of my App Store apps (**Writerly** [https://apps.apple.com/app/writerly/id1143101981?ls=1]) for iOS 13 and dark mode.
 The app is essentially a tableview master-detail where pages are selected from a list and content shown in a detail view controller.
 The content itself is large amounts of formatted text.
-The text also contains images, buttons, links, and other interactive elements and is created as HTML, CSS rendered in a **WKWebView**.
+The text also contains images, buttons, links, and other interactive elements and is created as HTML and CSS rendered in a **WKWebView**.
 Interactive elements on the HTML page communicate with the iOS core of the app using Javascript.

 Although I encountered very few real issues, the main things are noted below.